maeklong/maeklong.github.io/Juniper/JNCIA-Cloud.md

 + Put the user in a quarantine VLAN.
 + Block the user from accessing the network.
 + **Feedback : In addition to blocking traffic from infected entities on the perimeter firewalls, customers can take network-oriented actions like quarantining to contain lateral threat movement inside the network.**

+### Juniper Networks SDSN solution
++ enforcement everywhere on the network
++ centralized management
++ **Feedback : Security in an SDSN involves the network devices throughout the entire network.
+Detection of network threats is performed by both cloud and on premise systems.
+Centralized policy management ensures that all of the devices that participate in the secure network have a consistent security posture,and assists in the propagation of enforcement rules.**